 If the verification process is not completed, the student will be responsible for making payments to the school to cover the amount owed for which aid was not received.

 Each year the U.S. Department of Education requires schools participating in the distribution of federal student aid to verify the consistency and accuracy of data submitted on the Free Application for Federal Student Aid (FAFSA).
 This verification process involves the review of tax documents and household information to ensure the accuracy of the FAFSA application.
 To complete verification, students and parents, as applicable, are asked to submit federal tax documents and forms to the ISSA Financial Aid Office.

 Who is selected: The Department of Education has methods of identifying possible mistakes on the FAFSA data fields.
-Any student who completes a FAFSA may be chosen for verification by the Department of Education.
-Nationwide, about 30% of all FAFSA applications are selected this way.
+Any student who completes a FAFSA may be chosen for verification by the Department of Education or the Financial Aid Office.

-In addition, ISSA also requires verification for all undergraduate students who have submitted a special circumstance review form to request a professional judgment be performed.
+In addition, ISSA may require verification for all undergraduate students who have submitted a special circumstance review form to request a professional judgment be performed.

-Student selected for any of the reasons listed above will will have the Verification Forms (Independent and Dependent) emailed to them.
-To avoid delays in the award packaging and disbursement process students should complete the forms and return them to the Financial Aid Office via upload to their Populi student portal as soon as possible.
+Student selected for any of the reasons listed above will will have the Verification Forms (Independent or Dependent) emailed to them.
+To avoid delays in the award packaging and disbursement process students should complete the forms and return them to the ISSA Financial Aid Office via upload to their Populi student portal as soon as possible.

 Submitting forms and documents to ISSA: Scanned documents should be uploaded to the student's Fianncial Aid Application for the appropriate award year, under the "Financial Aid" section of the Financial tab of their Populi student portal.
 Financial Aid staff are notified when documents are uploaded.
 To be opened by ISSA, emailed documents should be clearly labeled with a subject and text in the body of the email.

 If possible, using the IRS Data Retrieval Tool (discussed below) is the easiest and most secure way to verify income and tax information.